kyma-project/console/README.md

 ### Security countermeasures

-When developing new features in Console UI, please respect the following rules that help reducing security related threats.
+When developing new features in Console UI, adhere to the following rules.
+This will help you to mitigate any security-related threats.

 #### Prevent XSRF (Cross-site request forgery)